 When you need to record travel expenses paid in cash.

 If your business includes travel, you must recognize the money you spent by recording the relevant information in your books.
-Write the date and check number as well as the description of your cash disbursement under “Particulars”.
-Record the amount you spent under the “Amount” column and the “Travel” column.
+Write the date and check number and the description of your cash disbursement under “Particulars.”
+Record the amount you spent under the “Amount” and “Travel” columns.

 Here is how you will record the entry in your Cash Disbursements Journal: